-Bees Knees: This is a casual cafe that serves breakfast, brunch, lunch and dinner.
+- The Bees Knees is a casual cafe that serves breakfast, brunch, lunch and dinner.
 You can find dishes such as sandwiches, salads, pizzas, pasta and burgers.
 You can also enjoy their cakes, pastries and ice cream.
 The cafe has a cosy and relaxing ambience, with a view of the gardens.
 It is located at The Garage, a former garage for university vehicles that has been converted into a dining destination.

-The Halia: This is a halal-certified restaurant that serves contemporary European cuisine with Asian influences.
+- The Halia is a halal-certified restaurant that serves contemporary European cuisine with Asian influences.
 You can find dishes such as Singapore-style chilli crab spaghettini, wagyu beef cheek rendang and ginger flower sorbet.
 The restaurant has an elegant and romantic ambience, with a view of the ginger garden.
-It is located at the Ginger Garden, a section of the gardens that features over 250 species of gingers.
+It is located at the Ginger Garden, a section of the gardens that features over 250 species of ginger.

-Piccante Pronto: This is an Italian restaurant that serves authentic and affordable pizzas, pasta and salads.
+- The Piccante Pronto an Italian restaurant that serves authentic and affordable pizzas, pasta and salads.
 You can find dishes such as Margherita pizza, carbonara pasta and Caesar salad.
 The restaurant has a simple and casual ambience, with a view of the gardens.
 It is located at Cluny Court, a shopping mall that is adjacent to the gardens.

-Corner House: This is a Michelin-starred restaurant that serves French-Asian cuisine that showcases seasonal ingredients and local herbs.
+- The Corner House is a Michelin-starred restaurant that serves French-Asian cuisine that showcases seasonal ingredients and local herbs.
 You can find dishes such as Hokkaido scallop carpaccio, black Angus beef tenderloin and chocolate souffle.
 The restaurant has a refined and elegant ambience, with a view of the gardens.
-It is located at the former residence of E.J.H Corner, a botanist who was the assistant director of the gardens
+It is located at the former residence of E.J.H Corner, a botanist who was the assistant director of the gardens.

 Gardens by the Bay